 In addition to humans, norovirus can infect a broad range of hosts including livestock, pets, and wild animals like marine mammals and bats.
 Norovirus may not be restricted to one host and might be able to jump the species barrier, according to a 2019 review published in the journal Viruses.

 Symptoms of norovirus

-Though these symptoms can be severe, they are usually short-lived, and most people recover within two days.
+Though these symptoms can be severe, they are usually short-lived, and most people recover within three days, according to the CDC.
 Only particularly severe cases, usually involving young children, the elderly or people with compromised immune systems, require hospitalization.